 Hybrid course delivery

-Bryant will use a hybrid model to deliver our campus-based student residential experience and instruction.
+Bryant uses a hybrid model to deliver our campus-based student residential experience and instruction.

 Learn more about the technology we've installed to deliver the hybrid experience.

-As part of our hybrid model, the following features and safety protocols are designed to observe density restrictions while providing an impactful learning experience:
+As part of our hybrid model, these features and safety protocols are designed to observe density restrictions while providing an impactful learning experience:

-- Class sessions will be available through a combination of on-campus and online experiences, which may include web sessions via live streaming, and/or recorded for later viewing.
-Some class attendance will be split between alternating sessions.
+- Class sessions are available through a combination of on-campus and online experiences, which may include web sessions via live streaming, and/or recorded for later viewing.
+Some class attendance is split between alternating sessions.

-- If there are more than 18 students in a given class, half of the class will be in person while the other half is remote, and then students will switch locations for the next class meeting, with simultaneous instruction for all.
+- If there are more than 18 students in a given class, half of the class is in person while the other half is remote, and then students switch locations for the next class meeting, with simultaneous instruction for all.

-- Some classes will be held all in person, some classes will employ the hybrid approach with synchronous remote learning, and some classes will have asynchronous-paired-with-in-person instruction.
+- Some classes are all in person, some classes will employ the hybrid approach with synchronous remote learning, and some classes will have asynchronous-paired-with-in-person instruction.
 There will be online-only instruction with some courses for which this pedagogy is the most appropriate given the circumstances.

-- Classroom technology and software will enable web access for learning purposes, including to some class sessions, lab support, and exam sessions, as a result of significant investment by the University, which will build on Bryant’s well-known progressive teaching practices.
+- Classroom technology and software enables web access for learning purposes, including to some class sessions, lab support, and exam sessions, as a result of significant investment by the University, which builds on Bryant’s well-known progressive teaching practices.

-- Web-conferencing cameras, ceiling mounted microphones, digital inking/annotation devices, dual instructor displays and confidence monitors are planned for use for some courses.
+- Web-conferencing cameras, ceiling mounted microphones, digital inking/annotation devices, dual instructor displays and confidence monitors are used for some courses.

-- Remote meetings, including with other students and faculty, will replace in-person meetings and be held via teleconference or phone, including during faculty office hours.
+- Remote meetings, including with other students and faculty, replace in-person meetings and are held via teleconference or phone, including during faculty office hours.

-- For our international students who might not be able to return to campus, and for those who are ill or unable to attend a given class, we will be recording class sessions to ensure those who miss a class have the opportunity to observe exactly what took place.
+- For our international students who might not be able to return to campus, and for those who are ill or unable to attend a given class, we record class sessions to ensure those who miss a class have the opportunity to observe exactly what took place.

 HyFlex Bimodal Teaching